deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 Now, it seemed, the shipmaster had given one of them to Wilde for him to breathe new life and utility into.
 Bruuk had no idea what the one-eyed Human intended to *do* with that space, but it apparently involved several large sheets and boards of cheap pressed wood fiber (one of the ways Humans were really alien, that; no Gaoian carpenter would *ever* insult wood that way), plus nails, screws, glue and paint..

 Once it was all aboard, however, there had been no reason for further delay.
-Whatever business Wild, the shipmaster and the Clan had with a ton of cheap construction material, it was now secondary to the business of getting their ship moving, their cargo of dry corn delivered and the Clan’s friend rescued or avenged.
+Whatever business Wilde, the shipmaster and the Clan had with a ton of cheap construction material, it was now secondary to the business of getting their ship moving, their cargo of dry corn delivered and the Clan’s friend rescued or avenged.

 The crew, for the most part, were on the bridge for departure.
 Only Dora and Morwk were absent, ensuring that the cargo and the ship were both comfortable with the transition to interstellar flight.
-For Bruuk and Wild, however, there was nothing to do except lurk at the back and talk quietly.
+For Bruuk and Wilde, however, there was nothing to do except lurk at the back and talk quietly.

 “So what’s your story, Bruuk?”

-Bruuk flicked his ear at Wild’s question, then duck-shrugged.
+Bruuk flicked his ear at Wilde’s question, then duck-shrugged.
 “Don’t really have one.”

 “Oh come off it.
 A big bloke like you, working on a freighter that runs gigs for *Clan Whitecrest* on the side?
 Like...any other Clan, maybe.
 But them?”